 Nestled in the dolomite outcrops of the pristine western Etosha National Park, Dolomite Camp offers an intimate experience of one of the most scenic areas of the Park.
 Access here is via the previously restricted tourism route through Galton Gate in western Etosha.

 Dining at Dolomite Camp

 Dolomite Camp has a fully equipped restaurant with a view of the surrounding landscape.
-Seating a capacity of 40 pax, the service is personal and intimate.
+Seating a capacity of 40 people, the service is personal and intimate.
 Whilst an international a la carte menu is available, the Chef also serves a range of Namibian contemporary lifestyle cuisine.
-Specific diets such as vegetarian, kosher etc should be indicated with your reservation.
+Specific diets such as vegetarian, kosher etc. should be indicated on arrival at the camp.